Introduction | Data collection | SHA development work

 The resulting Joint Questionnaire is based on the original (detailed) set of classifications of the SHA manual with some additional minor amendments to the classifications, drawing on feedback and experience from implementation since the publication of the manual.
 In addition, two further dimensions were included in the questionnaire, seeking data on sources of funding and information on human resource costs.
 A number of additional memorandum items, deemed important from a health policy perspective were also added.

-The seventh Joint Health Accounts (SHA) Questionnaire, conducted in 2012, received health expenditure data for 27 OECD countries.
+The eighth Joint Health Accounts (SHA) Questionnaire, conducted in 2013, received health expenditure data for 29 OECD countries.
 The main comparative tables and charts are:

 Related document: No. 16 - SHA-Based National Health Accounts in Thirteen OECD Countries: A Comparative Analysis (August 2004) Eva Orosz and David Morgan.